2007 Venezuelan RCTV protests: Shutdown

 On 24 May, the Supreme Court ordered RCTV to stop broadcasting as soon as its license expired and approved the government's takeover of all of its equipment and stations, though it would review the station's appeal of the decision.
 Chávez announced plans to start broadcasting a public service channel, TVes, using the infrastructure that belonged to RCTV.
 According to the ruling by the Venezuelan Supreme Tribunal of Justice, all RCTV broadcast equipment was to be temporarily controlled by TVes.
 On 25 May, the Venezuelan government sent troops to RCTV installations to take control of their equipment.

 RCTV ended its final day of broadcasting with a rendition of the national anthem performed by network employees and on-air talent, followed by a shot of a pro-RCTV protest.
 The screen then faded to black.
 A few seconds later, a series of TVes idents appeared on Channel 2.
 At 12:20 a.m.
-AST (0420 UTC) on 28 May 2007, TVes began its programming with a video recording of the national anthem, performed by a large choir clad in Venezuelan colours and full sized orchestra led by the famous young Venezuelan conductor Gustavo Dudamel.
+VET (04:20 UTC) on 28 May 2007, TVes began its programming with a video recording of the national anthem, performed by a large choir clad in Venezuelan colours and full sized orchestra led by the famous young Venezuelan conductor Gustavo Dudamel.
 After some network promos, TVes switched to an auditorium, where station president Lil Rodríguez gave a speech to a crowd of Chávez supporters.